© 2025 Kansas City Public Radio

 Jackson County Legislature chair DaRon McGee also applauded the ruling, and urged the election boards to comply.

-The hearing followed White’s tit-for-tat legal battle with the state of Missouri over his handling of property tax assessments.
+The hearing followed White’s tit-for-tat legal battle with the state of Missouri over his handling of property tax assessments, though he attributed the effort to have him removed from office to anger over his opposition to a stadium sales tax last year.

 White on July 17 vetoed his own recall election, drawing condemnation and outcry from neighborhood activists.
 County legislators overturned White’s veto the next day.